Aditya125031/mclaren/README.md

 # 🤖 Mclaren – ROS 2 Differential Drive Robot Simulation

-Welcome to **Shitty_bot**, a simulated 4-wheeled differential drive robot developed using **ROS 2** and **Gazebo**.
+Welcome to **Mclaren_p1**, a simulated 4-wheeled differential drive robot developed using **ROS 2** and **Gazebo**.
 This package is ideal for exploring basic robot mobility, sensor integration, teleoperation, and obstacle detection using LiDAR.

 ---